KPersaud11-BC/School_District_Analysis/README.md

 - **How does replacing the ninth-grade scores affect the following:**
   - Math and reading scores by grade
+   - In the tables that show math and reading scores by grade, replacing the ninth grade values simply show nan in for Thomas HS.

   - Scores by school spending
   - Scores by school size
   - Scores by school type